swiftlang/swift/docs/Modules.rst

   programs on their own, and may not be in a textual format at all.
 Unlike Java, declarations in a module are not visible at all until imported.
-And unlike the dynamic languages mentioned, importing a module cannot automatically cause cause any code to be run.
+And unlike the dynamic languages mentioned, importing a module cannot automatically cause any code to be run.

 Imported declarations can be accessed with qualified or unqualified lookup